White Anglo-Saxon Protestants: Location

 The Boston Brahmins, who were regarded as the nation's social and cultural elites, were often associated with the American upper class, Harvard University, and the Episcopal Church.

 Like other sociological groups, WASPs tend to concentrate near each other.
 These areas are often exclusive and associated with top schools, high incomes, well-established church communities, and high real-estate values.
 For example, in the Detroit area, WASPs predominantly possessed the wealth that came from the new automotive industry.
 After the 1967 Detroit riot, they tended to congregate in the Grosse Pointe suburbs.
-In the Chicago metropolitan area, white Protestants primarily reside in the North Shore suburbs, the Barrington area in the northwest suburbs, and in Oak Park and DuPage County in the western suburbs.
+In the Chicago metropolitan area, white Protestants primarily reside in the North Shore suburbs, the Barrington area in the northwest suburbs, and in Kane County, Illinois and DuPage County in the western suburbs.
 Traditionally, the Upper East Side in Manhattan has been dominated by wealthy White Anglo-Saxon Protestant families.

 Social values

 David Brooks, a columnist for The New York Times who attended an Episcopal prep school, writes that WASPs took pride in "good posture, genteel manners, personal hygiene, pointless discipline, the ability to sit still for long periods of time."
 According to the essayist Joseph Epstein, WASPs developed a style of understated quiet leadership.

 A common practice of WASP families is presenting their daughters of marriageable age (traditionally at the age of 17 or 18 years old) at a débutante ball, such as the International Debutante Ball at the Waldorf Astoria Hotel in New York City.